Time-energy uncertainty relation for noisy quantum metrology

 \subsection{Summary and discussion}

 An overview of the results presented in this work can be found in \cref{z:a4FfzgZJotxe}.

-\paragraph{Time-energy sensitivity tradeoff.} Our main result is a quantitative time-energy sensitivity tradeoff relation in the setting of \cref{z:FnHui0ahNLxW}.
+\paragraph{Time-energy sensitivity trade-off.} Our main result is a quantitative time-energy sensitivity trade-off relation in the setting of \cref{z:FnHui0ahNLxW}.
 If a quantum system is subjected to an instantaneous noisy channel, then the loss in sensitivity to time trades off exactly with the environment's ability to sense the energy of the system as laid out in \cref{z:OUF5HnwJdMZI}.